MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/querylimits.md

 ## Limit on query concurrency

 **Query concurrency** is a limit that a cluster imposes on a number of queries running at the same time.
+Following multiple factors have impact on the concurrency limits of a cluster –

-* The default value of the query concurrency limit depends on the Azure Data Explorer cluster SKU and size(number of cores and nodes in a cluster), it is calculated as: `Cores-Per-Node x 10`.
+* Azure Data Explorer Cluster SKU and size – The default value of the query concurrency limit depends on the cluster SKU and size(number of cores and nodes in a cluster), it is calculated as: `Cores-Per-Node x 10`.
   * For example, for a cluster that's set-up on D14v2 SKU, where each machine has 16 vCores, the default Query Concurrency limit is `16 cores x 10 = 160`.
   * `Cores-Per-Node x 10` is just a default value that could vary depending on the cluster SKU/size, complexity of queries, data volumes and the way data is distributed.
 Majority of the scenarios could achieve way beyond the default value but considering every workload is different, the best way is to test to come up with the accurate number.
-For example, 50 very complex queries may not run well concurrently, whereas 500 simple queries may run easily concurrently.
+For example, 50 very complex queries may not run well concurrently, whereas 500 simple queries may run easily concurrently so it all depends on the mix of complexity in the workload and above mentioned other factors.
   * The default value can be changed by creating a support ticket.
 In the future, this control will be made as self-served experience so the creation of support ticket will not be required.
-  * Also, it is recommended to configure throttling policy on a cluster.
+  * As a best practice, it is recommended to configure throttling policy on a cluster.
 Throttling policy allows admin to limit the amount of concurrent queries the cluster can execute at the same time.
 Throttling policy provides defense mechanism to protect cluster from too many queries running concurrently leading to inaccessibility or performance degradation.
 The policy can be changed at run-time and takes place immediately after the alter policy command completes.
 User with *All Databases admin* role can set throttling policy as detailed in [this]() documentation.

+* Query Consistency – This is another important factor that drives concurrency limits.
+Azure Data Explorer supports two query consistency models: strong and weak.
+Check [this](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/concepts/queryconsistency) documentation for details on consistency models.
+You can get higher concurrency with weak consistency.
+Generally analytics workloads are quite stable in terms of changes so weak consistency could serve lot of scenarios, it could also be leveraged for scenarios like an application dealing with fire and forget logging use cases, any sort of append only independent business events or information.
+  * Impact of consistency on concurrency limits will be clear from following example, a cluster with 5 nodes that's set-up on D14v2 SKU, where each machine has 16 vCores –
+    * With strong consistency, default query concurrency limit will be calculated as: `16(cores) x 10 = 160`
+    * With weak consistency, default query concurrency limit will be calculated as: `16(cores) x 10 x 5(number of nodes) = 800`

 ## Limit on result set size (result truncation)